Netflix's "Dead To Me:" On Guilt, Grief, Friendship & Love

 I started this post saying “Dead To Me” is about Guilt and Love.
 And it is.
 And I know we see things through the lenses we bring from our own experience, and I have only just started this final season…But I think maybe one of the most important entities to the show is Grief.
 Guilt and Love and Grief—And then Love again.
 Because you can’t have Grief without Love.
 Let’s end it on Love.

-To support research for finding cures to MS or ALS, check out the links below:
+To support research for finding cures to MS, ALS or Inflammatory Breast Cancer (IBC), check out the links below:

 National Multiple Sclerosis Society Research: “Our Vision is a World Free of MS. We are a driving force of MS research and treatment to stop disease progression, restore function, and end MS forever.”